CVFireDragon/PowerToolsNX/README.md

 # PowerToolsNX
-A set of apps that can reboot or power off your Switch
+An app that can reboot or power off your Switch

 ## Todo
-Make a single .cpp file that can power off or reboot without two NROs
+Make a version that can reboot into rcm (probs not possible for a while)